-Thank you for expressing interest in participating in IBD Partners, a patient-centered long-term registry study.
-“Patient-centered research” means that patients and the inflammatory bowel disease (IBD) research community partner with each other and work as a team.
-Your input as a patient is critical to the research process.
-Working together, patients and scientists hope to improve the quality of life for patients with IBD through sharing information and conducting research.
+Thank you for your interest in participating in IBD Partners, a patient-centered research study.
+“Patient-centered research” means that patients and researchers partner with each other and work as a team.
+Your input is critical to the research process.
+Working together, patients and scientists hope to improve the quality of life for patients with IBD.

-By joining IBD Partners you can contribute to IBD research by completing surveys and providing additional data to help all of us better understand the impact of IBD on patients and the factors that affect the course of the disease.
-You will also be able to submit and vote on research suggestions and team up with researchers to answer important questions about IBD.
+By joining IBD Partners you can contribute to IBD research in many ways, such as by completing surveys, providing additional information about your health, and submitting research questions.
+You will team up with researchers to answer important questions about IBD.
 In addition, you will be able to use our website to track your health trends and see how your treatments and IBD status compare to that of others in the network.

 The Crohn’s & Colitis Foundation is a sponsor of IBD Partners.
-The Foundation manages a research exchange platform, IBD Plexus (“Plexus”).
-Plexus is a collection of centralized health information about IBD patients from different research studies.
-We believe centralizing the data will advance science, accelerate research, and transform the care of patients living with IBD.
-We are proud to be one of the initial research studies integrating data into Plexus.
+The Foundation manages a research exchange platform named IBD Plexus (“Plexus”).
+Plexus is a collection of health information about IBD patients from different research studies, including IBD Partners.
+By combining data from different research studies, we hope to gather enough data to accelerate research and transform the care of patients living with IBD.
+We are proud to be one of the first research studies integrating data into Plexus.

 Here's who is sponsoring our study: